lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

     compute ctH2O H2O temp
     compute_modify thermo_temp dynamic/dof yes
     compute_modify ctH2O dynamic/dof yes
-    fix mynvt1 H2O nvt temp 300 300 0.1
+    fix mynvt H2O nvt temp 300 300 0.1
-    fix_modify mynvt1 temp ctH2O
+    fix_modify mynvt temp ctH2O
-    fix mynvt2 SiO nvt temp 300 300 0.1
     timestep 0.001

-Two different thermostats are used for :math:`\text{SiO}_2` and :math:`\text{H}_2\text{O}`, respectively.
-Using separate thermostats is usually better when the system contains two separate species, such as a solid and a liquid.
-It is particularly important to use two thermostats here because the number of water molecules will fluctuate with time.
-The ``compute_modify`` command with the ``dynamic/dof yes`` option for water is used to specify that the number of molecules will not be constant.
+Here, the ``fix nvt`` applies only to the water molecules, so the atoms in the silica remain fixed.
+The ``compute_modify`` command with the ``dynamic/dof yes`` option is used for water to account for the fact that the number of molecules is not constant.

 Finally, let us use the ``fix gcmc`` and perform the grand canonical Monte Carlo steps.
 Add the following lines into **gcmc.lmp**: